1.1b Linux Deep Dive P1b

 cat /etc/exports

-# Example dangerous entry: /home *(rw,no_root_squash)
+# /home *(rw,no_root_squash)

-showmount -e TARGET_IP # list available NFS exports
+showmount -e TARGET_IP # enumerate exports

 mkdir /tmp/nfs_mount